Available 24h

 Description

-Excellent grandfather George III clock made of oak wood, with a painted dial featuring Roman and Arabic numerals, floral spandrels, and a moon phase, an auxiliary dial in the center, and an 8-day striking movement signed by James Joyce, Whitchurch, in an elegant hood with a swan neck pediment with brass finials and gilded floral reliefs, flanked by reed columns with brass capitals, mahogany door trunk with cross walls flanked by reed quarter columns ending in a cross-shaped base with sloped corners, all standing on a base.
+Excellent grandfather George III clock made of oak wood, with a painted dial featuring Roman and Arabic numerals, floral spandrels, and a moon phase, auxiliary dial in the center, and an 8-day striking movement signed by James Joyce, Whitchurch, in an elegant hood with a swan neck pediment with brass finials and gilded floral reliefs, flanked by reed columns with brass capitals, mahogany trunk with cross walls flanked by reed quarter columns ending in a cross-shaped base with sloped corners, all standing on a base.

 The movement has been cleaned and serviced by a horologist and is guaranteed for 12 months (UK mainland).

 Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture from the 19th century, during the reign of the Biedermeier style, is notable.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and the Victorian English style.
-Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture refers to the 19th century, during which the Biedermeier style was predominant.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture and accessories date from the late 18th to early 19th century, inspired by Napoleon’s reign.
-This style features significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the late 18th to early 19th century.
+Everything was influenced by Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.

 Manufacturer information